curvegrid/go-ethereum-wiki/Command-Line-Options.md

    --nodekey                                                                                            P2P node key file --rpcaddr "127.0.0.1"                                                                                Listening address for the JSON-RPC server
    --rpcport "8545"                                                                                     Port on which the JSON-RPC server should listen
+   --jspath "."
+JS library path to be used with console and js subcommands
-   --help, -h                                                                                           show help --version, -v                                                                                        print the version
+   --protocolversion "58"                                                                               ETH protocol version --networkid "0"                                                                                      Network Id --help, -h                                                                                           show help --version, -v                                                                                        print the version

 ```

 Example: